evintunador/FutureFormer/README.md

 10. This step could really go anywhere, but if you're trying to learn how transformers work then along with reading the code in `modules/` you can use `test_modules.ipynb` to visualize how the tensor shapes change.

 ## file structure
-- `old version 2024-05-24`: contains files from how the repo was before I refactors based on templateGPT and according to a new idea
+- `old version 2024-05-24`: contains files from how the repo was before I refactored based on templateGPT and according to a new idea
 - `modules/`: where all of the code for the actual model goes
     - `layer.py`: defines each residual connection layer of our GPT
     - `logging.py`: defines the `LoggingModule` class, a wrapper that you should use instead of pytorch's `nn.module` in order to facilitate easy demonstration of how tensor shapes change throughout a given module